ahedfi/ahedfi.github.io/_posts/2020-07-28-csharp-code-for-humans.md

 ## Meaningless names

 Another category of poor names is meaningless names.
-Let's take a look at the name of this method
+Let's take a look at the name of this method.

 ``` csharp
 // Bad Code